A1234l/VSCode-Fastpages/_posts/2022-09-07-ApplabBlog.md

 It was challenging to put all those semicolons at the end of every line.
 The commands were also slightly different from python, preventing the code from being very straightforward.

+Some ideas for the college board create task is to make an AI quiz, which can start to learn your own learning preferences.

 ![]({{site.baseurl}}/images/applabS.png)